 Let’s compare our Python vs Java on the Big Data battlefield!

-But first, let´s figure out what are perspectives of big data in the next ten years.
-According to data from statista.сom, by the next ten years, the volume of Big Data revenue can reach $103 billion.
+First, let's figure out the prospects of big data in the next ten years.
+According to data from statista.сom, within ten years, the volume of Big Data revenue could reach $103 billion.
 Back in 2011, the revenue was only $7.6 billion.
-Furthermore, we can expect these 5 trends of info development for the next ten years:
+Furthermore, we can expect these 5 trends of info development in the next ten years:

-- Safety became the paramount basis.
+Safety will be paramount.
 Thanks to a number of precedents, the safety of personal data is the core goal today.
-According to a number of researches, we can see a huge gap between the size of the big data and its security.
+According to a number of researches, we could see a huge gap between the size of the big data and its security.

-- Internet of Things.
-Such growth can lead to the state of affairs when each and every person on the planet would collaborate with his or her device, which connects with the network almost 4,800 times on the daily basis.
+Internet of Things.
+Such growth can lead to the state of affairs when every person on the planet would collaborate with his or her device, connecting with the network almost 4,800 times a day.

-- Today data is the most precious property, instead of being just a “context” for your business.
-It is expected that by 2024~2026 approximately 20% of data will play a significant role in our life.
+Today data is the most precious property, instead of just a “context” for your business.
+It is expected that by 2024-2026, approximately 20% of data will play a significant role in our life.

-- A huge chunk of data creational source will be the automation.
+A huge chunk of data creational source will be automation.

-- Instant mobile data.
-As expected by 2025, fourth of data will be generated in real time.
+Instant mobile data.
+It is expected that by 2025, one-fourth of data will be generated in real time.
 Of course, almost 100% of this data will be generated from IoT devices.

 You can consider Java as the programming language that meets all the requirements of Big Data.
 There is a wide range of companies, where the ability of integration of the finished code in the existing base is valued.

-On the other hand, Python is a powerful solution as well.
+On the other hand, Python is a powerful solution, as well.
 Basically, 90% of data science is connected with Extract-Transform-Load (ETL).
 Due to this fact, Python can be the best match for your purposes.
-Thanks to such libraries like TensorFlow that was designed by Google, you can have a lot of fun and spent your time with interest while working with machine learning.
+Thanks to such libraries like TensorFlow that was designed by Google, you can have a lot of fun and spend your time with interest while working with machine learning.